Introducing Holidays to Italy

-From its stunning surroundings and mouth-watering cuisine to its vibrant culture and heritage, there are an endless amount of things to do on holiday in Italy.
-With 20 regions, each displaying a unique character, you’ll find a world of opportunity – whether you’re looking to whisk away your other half on a romantic city break or uncover the country’s incomparable artistic treasures.
-Whatever you’re looking for, you’ll be wowed by the diverse and fascinating range of Italy attractions – just grab your passport and bags, hop on any number of the flights to destinations up and down Italy, and jump right in.
+With 20 regions, each displaying a unique character, you’ll find a world of opportunity in Italy – whether you’re looking to whisk away your other half on a romantic all inclusive break or uncover the country’s incomparable artistic treasures.
+Whatever you’re looking for, you’ll be wowed by the diverse and fascinating range of Italy attractions – just grab your passport and bags, hop on any number of the flights to destinations up and down Italy, and jump right in!